 The water-to-land ratio of a turtle species can also affect how long they can stay out of water.
 For example, the painted turtle has a roughly even ratio of time spent in water versus on land, and thus can survive for several days without returning to water.
 On the other hand, species like the box turtle have a much lower water-to-land ratio and may only need to drink water every few days.
 This variation in water dependency among turtle species highlights the importance of understanding a species’ natural habitat and behavior in order to properly care for them in captivity.

-More to Explore: How To Pronounce Turtle?
+More to Explore: How To Draw A Square With Turtle In Python?

 7) The practical implications of turtle survival on land for conservation efforts